Uber and Lyft Assault and Battery Attorneys

-Anyone who has ever had to take public transit in Los Angeles county knows what its like to be frustrated.
+Anyone who has ever had to take public transit in Los Angeles county knows what it’s like to be frustrated.
 Sometimes hostilities can rise, and people can take actions they later come to regret.
-The California Legislature therefore provided specific protections for both government and private driver’s who are subjected to violent attack while serving in their professional capacity.
+The California Legislature, therefore, provided specific protections for both government and private drivers who are subjected to violent attacks while serving in their professional capacity.

 Penal Code sections 241.3(a) and 243.3(a) criminalize an assault or battery on the person of any bus driver, taxi driver, or ride-share driver while that person is working in that capacity.
 To understand what these laws prohibit, you must first understand what both assault and battery are.

 Assault, as defined in Penal Code section 240, is the “unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
 The California definition of assault, therefore, contemplates attempts to do physical harm but where no physical harm occurs.
 This “swing and miss” comes in a wide variety of more specific charges, (the consequences of which are discussed in the “What’s the Worst that Could Happen?” section.)

 To be convicted of this crime the prosecutor must prove beyond a reasonable doubt that:

 - The accused did an act that by its nature would directly and probably result in the application of force to a person;

 - When the accused acted, she was aware of facts that would lead a reasonable person to realize that her act by its nature would directly and probably result in the application of force to someone

 - When the accused acted, she had the present ability to apply force to a person; and

 - The accused did not act in self-defense.